Midweek Cricket LEAGUE

 In 1995 one of the founders of the league, chairman Jim Healey, stood down after 25 years service.
 Graham Salmonese was treasurer from 1985 to 2003 and current secretary Colin Godsmark has held the post since 1983.

 In 1986 the league secured its first sponsorship deal with Provincial Insurance thanks to the President Peter Smith and in 1988 changed its name to incorporate the sponsors name.
-After merging the league became the AXA Midweek Cricket League through our current President Alan Bishop.
+After merging the league became the AXA Midweek Cricket League through our former President Alan Bishop.
 Our current sponsors have been with us since 2003.
 The league members are now largely situated between Haverhill and Cambridge.